JGoodwillieV/GoodSwim/database/TESTING_GUIDE.md

 ### Test Case 9: Mobile Responsiveness

 **Setup:**
-- Open StormTracker on a mobile device or use browser DevTools mobile emulation
+- Open GoodSwim on a mobile device or use browser DevTools mobile emulation

 **Steps:**
 1. Navigate to swimmer profile on mobile